-Ouachita Baptist University has entered into an affiliation agreement with Baptist Health Schools Little Rock (BHSLR) for the School of Nursing Program.
+Ouachita Baptist University has entered into an affiliation agreement with Baptist Health Little Rock (BHLR) for the School of Nursing Program.
 Students that have graduated or completed at least 5 of the 8 general education and science courses from OBU will be given priority consideration in the BHSLR - SN application.
 Further details concerning the agreement may be obtained from the Health Professions Advisor.

 A student who wishes to obtain a B.S. degree in nursing at the University of Arkansas for Medical Sciences may complete the first two years of work at Ouachita as outlined below.
 A student who plans to enter any other nursing program should consult the catalog of the appropriate school before registering at Ouachita.
-Please note that requirements of professional schools change, are posted on their websites, and often take effect immediately.
+Please note that requirements of professional schools change are posted on their websites, and often take effect immediately.
 Their requirements supersede OBU catalog listings.
+Links to these programs are found on the Natural Sciences webpage under Professional Programs.